krychu/bdh/README.md

 The BDH architecture has several properties that distinguish it from conventional Transformers and enable its unique interpretability.

 * **Neuron-Centric Scaling**: The architecture operates/scales primarily in the high-dimensional **Neuron** dimension (`N`), rather than the Transformer's dense latent dimension.
 State and parameters are primarily associated with these neurons, mirroring a biological structure.
-* **Static Graph Topology (The Program)**: The learned parameter matrices (`E`, `Dx`, `Dy`) define a sparse, scale-free **Communication Graph** - the model's long-term learned knowledge and reasoning rules.
-This emergent structure is observable in the fixed gray background of the network visualization.
+* **Dual Fixed Topologies (The Program)**: The learned parameter matrices define two sparse, scale-free topologies: `E @ Dx` (signal propagation paths) and `Dy.T @ Dy` (attention decoder relationships).
+These represent the model's long-term learned reasoning circuits.
+In the visualization, these appear as the gray structural scaffold.
-* **Dynamic Synaptic State (The Memory)**: During inference (forward pass), the network maintains a fast-changing state that acts as **in-context memory** or **synaptic plasticity** (the $\rho$ or $\sigma$ matrix in the paper).
-In the visualization, this dynamic memory is visiblea as the active red edges.
+* **Dynamic Synaptic State (The Memory)**: During inference, the network maintains fast-changing in-context memory through synaptic co-activation patterns (computed as `x.T @ y` per layer).
+This dynamic state, combined with the fixed topologies, determines which circuits are active for each reasoning step.
+In the visualization, active circuits appear as colored edges and nodes.
 * **Sparse & Positive Activations**: All internal activation vectors are enforced to be positive and empirically observed to be highly sparse (only a few percent of neurons fire per token).
-This is key to both computational efficiency and the monosemantic interpretability of individual neurons and synapses.
+This is key to both computational efficiency and the monosemantic interpretability of individual neurons and circuits.

 The visualizations in the demo are not a post-hoc approximation; they are a direct rendering of the model's state during computation.